 NOTE: Not all QoS flow parameters are applicable for NR MBS, as specified in TS 23.247 [x].

-Editor’s Note: Some specification text for data forwarding, where applicable, to be inserted here.

-Editor’s Note: Header Compression text to be inserted here as well.
-So far only schemes w/o feedback schemes assumed.
+- The parameters for header compression is sent from the gNB-CU-CP to the gNB-CU-UP.

 - DL data arrival detection is not applicable for NR MBS.

 - Data volume reporting is not applicable for NR MBS.